UCL Centre for Holocaust Education

 The Centre aims to give teachers the confidence and skills to support their students to think critically, deepen their knowledge and wrestle with the complex and difficult questions that study of the Holocaust raises.

 Its distinctive contribution has been to use – for the first time – large-scale national research into the challenges of teaching about the Holocaust to ensure that approaches, activities and materials are specifically designed to meet classroom needs.
 This enables it to act as a conduit between academia and education, bringing the latest research and key developments in understanding the Holocaust off the page and into the classroom.

 In 2009 the Centre conducted landmark research into the teaching of the Holocaust in English secondary schools, followed in 2015 by the world’s largest ever study of students’ knowledge and understanding of the Holocaust.
 The findings of the research inform every aspect of the Centre’s work, ensuring that its programmes meet genuine needs and address important gaps in teachers’ and students’ understanding and knowledge.
 In 2021 the Centre published a research-informed Key Stage 3 textbook, Understanding the Holocaust: How and why did it happen? – the only one of its kind in the world.
 To date, almost 50,000 copies have been distributed free of charge to over 1,400 schools.

 Teachers are supported at all stages of their careers through a carefully constructed professional development pathway that includes their initial training, continuous professional development workshops, a fully accredited Masters module and a Beacon Schools leadership programme.

-More than 6,000 teachers and an estimated 1 million pupils have benefitted from the Centre’s programmes and it is having a profound impact on improving practice in schools across the country.
+The Centre has worked with over 22,000 teachers and an estimated 1.6 million pupils have benefitted from its programmes.
+It is having a profound and measurable impact on improving practice in schools across the country.